 By now, I think we have established that I love cranberry anything.
 If you are like me, you might also like these easy recipes that feature cranberries:

 - Cranberry Pecan Mini Goat Cheese Balls

 - Easy Frozen Cranberry Margaritas

 - Cornish Game Hens with Cranberry Stuffing

 - Cranberry Jalapeno Cream Cheese Dip

-★ If you make Cranberry Upside Down Cake, please leave a comment and give this recipe a star rating.
+★ If you make this recipe, please leave a comment and give this recipe a star rating.
 I would love to know how you liked it!